Zivver achieves DCB0129 status for NHS Clinical Safety Risk Assesment

 - Use multifactor identification

 There are many players in the secure email industry but most of them focus primarily on encryption.
 There are other secure email platforms such as Zivver which are additionally designed to prevent human error and help mitigate data leaks.
-Zivver, for example, provides:

 - Real-time monitoring of recipients, email, and attachments

-- Asymmetrical encryption
+- Asymmetrical zero-knowledge encryption

 - 2FA for accessing emails

-- Outlook plugin
+- Outlook and Gmail plugin

 - Web and mobile applications

-- Guest user support
+- Free guest user support

-- Corporate guest branding
+- Corporate guest branding options

 There is currently no solution that addresses the threat of data loss from both breaches (external) and leaks (internal).
-However, the implementation of a secure email platform, combined with standard cybersecurity practices, could significantly diminish the threat of a data leak or breach within an organization.
+However, the implementation of a secure communication platform, combined with standard cybersecurity practices, could significantly diminish the threat of a damaging data leak or breach within an organization.
 Additionally, if an incident occurs, the simple fact of having established online security protocols would help to mitigate the damage.
 It also demonstrates to your clients and reporting authorities that your company takes data protection and all that it entails very seriously.
-In a post GDPR and Data Protection Act landscape, companies can no longer afford to be lax on email and file transfer security.
+In a post GDPR and Data Protection Act (DPA) landscape, companies can no longer afford to be lax on email and file transfer security.